toaderflorin/eksia/_posts/2017-06-20-redux-async-flow.markdown

 A real world Flux architecture might look something like this:

 ![image-title-here](/images/flux-2.png){:class="img-responsive"}

-In Redux, an action is just a plain object - the only requirement is that this object has to have a *type* property.
-An action creator is just a plain JS function that returns an action object.
-It looks something like this:

-{% highlight javascript %}
-function addBlogPost(text) {
-  return {
-    type: 'ADD_BLOG_POST',
-    somePayload: '...'
-  }
-}
-{% endhighlight %}

 You might have noticed something that sits in between Flux and the server side API.